 “It’s up to you,” I shrugged.
 Then I added, quietly, “but you may want to consider $1 each for those books.”

 “EACH?” she questioned, looking more at me.
 “It’s a set.
 If I get the whole set, you want $1 each?!”

-Big looked back to me.
+Big looked back at me.
 “It’s really their sale,” I said.
-“They’re selling the products, running the sale and keeping the money.
+“They’re selling the products, running the sale, and keeping the money.
 Hmmm, Big?
 Would you be willing to make that a little less if they get the whole set?”
-I looked to the “customer”.
+I looked to the “customer.”
 “How many are in the set,” I asked her.
 “Six?”

 “Right.
 6.”
 She replied.

 “So,” I said to Big.
 “It’s up to you.
 Would you take $.50 a book if she buys all 6 books from the set?”